aristosp/aristosp/README.md

-Hi, I am Aristeidis Papadopoulos, a graduate from Electrical & Computer Engineering (ECE) Department from Democritus University Of Thrace.
+Hi, I am Aristeidis Papadopoulos, a graduate from the Electrical & Computer Engineering (ECE) Department from Democritus University Of Thrace.
 My interest include, but are not limited in the following:

 -> Computer Vision